freeciv/freeciv-web/tests/README.md

  ```
  Running the tests will also produce two screenshots.

- The automatic build by Travis-CI uses PhantomJS.
+ The automatic build by GitHub actions uses PhantomJS.

 freeciv-web-autogame.js will start a server autogame for 200 turns.
-This is run by Travis-CI also.
+This is run by GitHub actions also.